gamefolk/gamefolk.github.io/guide.md

     before the loop.
   * No C++ style `//` comments.
 Delimit all comments with `/*` and `*/`.

-I recommend using another C compiler such as gcc or clang to compile your code before compiling it with lcc.
-Consider using  another compiler to check your code before sending it lcc.
+Consider using another C compiler such as gcc or clang to compile your code before compiling it with lcc.
 I recommend using clang with the `-std=c89` and `-pedantic` (or `-pedantic-errors`) flags to help catch bugs that stem from compiling C99 with lcc.